cockroachlabs/movr-flask/README.md

 1. Navigate to the URL provided to test out the application.

+### Clean up

+1. To shut down the demo cluster, just `Ctrl+C` out of the process.

+    **Note:** Shutting down a demo cluster erases all data in the database.

+1. To shut down the application, `Ctrl+C` out of the Python process, and then run `exit` to exit the virtual environment.

-## Multi-region Deployment
+## Multi-Region Deployment

-### Database Deployment (Cockroach Cloud)
+### Database deployment (CockroachCloud)

+In production, you want to start a secure CockroachDB cluster, with nodes on machines located in different areas of the world.

-To deploy CockroachDB in multiple regions, we recommend that you use [Cockroach Cloud](https://cockroachlabs.cloud):
+To deploy CockroachDB in multiple regions, using [CockroachCloud](https://www.cockroachlabs.com/docs/cockroachcloud/stable/):

+1. Create a CockroachCloud account at [https://cockroachlabs.cloud](https://cockroachlabs.cloud).

-1. Create a multi-region CockroachCloud cluster, with GCP, in regions us-west1, us-east1, europe-west1.
+1. Request a multi-region CockroachCloud cluster on GCP, in regions `us-west1`, `us-east1`, and `europe-west1`.

-1. After you create the CC cluster, select **Connect**, and create a user and network.
-In this example, we just make the connection public.
-See https://www.cockroachlabs.com/docs/cockroachcloud/stable/cockroachcloud-connect-to-your-cluster.html for instructions.
+1. After the cluster is created, open the console, and select the cluster.

+1. Select **SQL Users** from the side panel, select **Add user**, give the user a name and a password, and then add the user.
+You can use any user name except "root".

+1. Select **Networking** from the side panel, and then select **Add network**.
+Give the network any name you'd like, select either a **New network** or a **Public network**, check both **UI** and **SQL**, and then add the network.
+In this example, we use a public network.

+1. Select **Connect** at the top-right corner of the cluster console.

+1. Select the **User** that you created, and then **Continue**.

-1. After you create the user and password, copy the connection strings for each region, with the user and password specified.
+1. Copy the connection string, with the user and password specified.

+1. **Go back**, and retrieve the connection strings for the other two regions.

 1. Download the cluster cert to your local machine (it's the same for all regions).

-1. Open a separate terminal and run the `dbinit.sql` file on the running cluster to initialize the database.
-You can connect to the databse from any node on the cluster.
+1. Open a new terminal, and run the `dbinit.sql` file on the running cluster to initialize the database.
+You can connect to the database from any node on the cluster for this step.

     ~~~ shell
     $ cockroach sql --url any-connection-string < dbinit.sql
     ~~~

     **Note:** You need to specify the password in the connection string!